-Jeremy Rivkin in THE ZERO MARGINAL COST SOCIETY: THE INTERNET OF THINGS, THE COLLABORATIVE COMMONS, AND THE ECLIPSE OF CAPITALISM [Rifkin 2015]1 heralds "zero marginal cost society" where the price of every incremental good and service, from search to software, from news to energy, will plunge towards "free" as every device and entity in the world is subsumed in an INTERNET OF THINGS where exponential network effects yield a new economy of leisure and abundance.
-These MENTEFACTURES have four economic properties.
-Scalability; sunkeness; spillovers; and synergies.
-These properties can exist with tangible assets also, but intangibles exhibit them to a greater degree.
-THE FINANCIAL CRASH OF 2008, in the long sweep of history, may prove as a radical turning point as the 1929 crisis of free market capitalism, FINANCIAL CAPITALISM, that in the
+Jeremy Rivkin in THE ZERO MARGINAL COST SOCIETY: THE INTERNET OF THINGS, THE COLLABORATIVE COMMONS, AND THE ECLIPSE OF CAPITALISM (Riykin, 2015) heralds "zero marginal cost society" where the price of every incremental good and service, from search to software, from news to energy, will plunge towards "free" as every device and entity in the world is subsumed in an INTERNET OF THINGS where exponential network effects yield a new economy of leisure and abundance.

-1930s gave birth to MANAGERIAL CAPITALISM, and the crisis of managerial capitalism in the 1960s and 1970s that evolved to ASSET MANAGER CAPITALISM from 1980s to 2008.
+THE FINANCIAL CRASH OF 2008, in the long sweep of history, may prove as a radical turning point as the 1929 crisis of free market capitalism, FINANCIAL CAPITALISM, that in the 1930s gave birth to MANAGERIAL CAPITALISM, and the crisis of managerial capitalism in the 1960s and 1970s that evolved to ASSET MANAGER CAPITALISM from 1980s to 2008.
 The GREAT DEPRESSION of the 1930s led to a regime devoted to the maintenance of full employment.
 The GREAT INFLATION of the 1970s led to the maintenance of low inflation.
 The GREAT ILLUSION of the 1990s, some claim, will lead to a regime devoted to the maintenance of financial stability.
 So far in October 2018 according to elegant Christine Laggard of IMF, in President Trump's America evidence is supportive of increased risks of financial instability.